carriercomm/DarkLord/README.md

 ## API

-To create a JWT token you'll need to set a secret to the `JWTSECRET` env variable
+To create a JWT token you'll need to set a secret to the `JWT_SECRET` env variable

 ### POST /token
 Generate an authentication token.